codeOfRobin/TheTaleOfANetworkClient/TheTaleOfANetworkingClient.md

 ![inline](VCSkeleton.png)

+^ I hope everyone has heard of incidental vs accidental complexity.

 ^ Soooo it's your first day at your job.
 You get to see what your app looks like.
 Project managers explain what it does, ideal personas you never understand.
 Designers show you amazing ideas and layouts that you'll never be able to make.
-You want to impress your coworkers with your cool new screens and so you get to work
+You want to impress your coworkers with your cool new screens and so you get to work.

 ---